-If you decide to go at this without an agency make sure you reach out to influencers appropriately.
+If you decide to go at this without an agency, make sure you reach out to influencers appropriately.
 Engage with your potential influencer before reaching out to them.
-Read their content, like their post or even share their content.
-They are often bombarded with requests from companies offering freebie that range from merch to vacations in exchange for a promoted post.
+Read their content, like their post, or even share their content.
+They are often bombarded with requests from companies offering a freebie that range from merch to vacations in exchange for a promoted post.
 Be aware that few people will be willing to post about your company without a proper form of monetary payment.
-When you reach out to someone make sure you know what you want to get out of the deal (i.e. 3 photos over the span of one week) and know exactly what you are willing to offer them.
+When you reach out to someone, make sure you know what you want to get out of the deal (i.e., three photos over one week) and know exactly what you are willing to offer them.
 You can expect to pay different rates depending on what platform your influencer uses.
-Although industry standards are not defined because each influencer charges a different rate, it is reasonable for someone with 25-100k to charge anywhere from $50-250 per post.
-Again, this rate should be greatly determined by the numbers of their engagement based on comments, likes and views rather than their numbers of followers.
+Although industry standards are not defined because each influencer charges a different price, it is reasonable for someone with 25-100k to cost anywhere from $50-250 per post.
+Again, this rate should be significantly determined by the numbers of their engagement based on comments, likes, and views rather than their numbers of followers.
 It is reasonable to spend anywhere from $50-150 for someone who usually produces 20-100 comments per post.
-On YouTube the pay rage is about .04 -.15 cents per view depending on the industry.
+On YouTube, the pay rage is about .04 -.15 cents per view, depending on the industry.

-On an endnote, although it might seem counterproductive to endorse someone who has a small following it's all about the quality of the people they reach.
+On an endnote, although it might seem counterproductive to endorse someone who has a small following, it's all about the quality of the people they reach.
 It might be an investment worth looking into that may boost your sales.